stevepm/activerecord_associations/README.md

 1. How to create objects in the database for use in test scenarios so you don't have to create them via the interface.

+For the solution to this homework, you can look at the `solutions` branch in the repo.

-Your final assignment is to fully implement a new application from a failing test suite.
+Your next assignment is to fully implement a new application from a failing test suite.
 See https://github.com/gSchool/activerecord_associations_from_scratch for details.